Anvay Naik case: Kin accuse Fadnavis govt of suppressing probe | Law-Order

 ''An in-depth investigation should be carried out in the case,'' she said.

-''We saw that the issue was raised in the recently- concluded budget session of the Assembly.
-But why was it not taken up in the House after the suicide of my husband?'' she asked.
+''We saw that the (suicide) issue was raised in the recently-concluded budget session of the Assembly.
+But why was it not taken up in the House immediately after the suicide of my husband?'' she asked.

+She sought to know that if there were debates in the recent state Assembly for three days over Naik's suicide, why no debate took place in the House under the previous government.

+The opposition is now producing call detail record (CDR) (in Mansukh Hiran case), so why wasnt's any CDR produced in our case? she asked.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)